dandelero/db-migration-builder/README.md

     - 0002-insert-new-admin.sql
 ```

 # How do I start?
+Quickstart
 TODO: how to set a scheme
 How to setup a config yaml if using a different scheme
 How to lay out scripts (modules vs no modules)
 Schemes provided by default
+STarting a new project
+- use on of our schemes
+- if wanting to use a different scheme

 # Using DB Migrations Builder
 The most common way to use DB Migration Builder is via a plugin, and we have [maven](https://github.com/dandelero/db-migration-builder-maven-plugin)